Become self-employed or set up a limited company?

 Self employed taxes

-If you are a sole trader, you pay income tax and Class 2 and 4 national insurance on your annual profits if they are above £12,570.
+If you are a sole trader, you pay income tax and Class 4 national insurance on your annual profits if they are above £12,570.

-Your total tax bill is calculated when you fill in your annual tax return.
-The self assessment deadline for submitting your return and paying any tax due is 31st January each year.
+Your total tax bill is calculated when you file your annual tax return.
+The self-assessment deadline for submitting your return and paying any tax due is 31 January each year.

 For the current tax and NI rates and thresholds, read our in-depth guide to how sole traders are taxed.